-- The failure or bankruptcy of a clearing broker could result in a substantial loss of UNG's assets and could impair UNG in its ability to execute trades. - The failure or bankruptcy of UNG's Custodian could result in a substantial loss of UNG's assets. - Due to the increased use of technologies, intentional and unintentional cyber-attacks pose operational and information security risks. - UNG's investment returns could be negatively affected by climate change and greenhouse gas restrictions. - USCF is the subject of class action, derivative, and other litigation.
+- The failure or bankruptcy of a clearing broker could result in a substantial loss of UNG's assets and could impair UNG in its ability to execute trades. - The failure or bankruptcy of UNG's Custodian could result in a substantial loss of UNG's assets. - Competing claims of intellectual property rights may adversely affect UNG and an investment in UNG's shares. - Due to the increased use of technologies, intentional and unintentional cyber-attacks pose operational and information security risks. - UNG's investment returns could be negatively affected by climate change and greenhouse gas restrictions. - USCF is the subject of class action, derivative, and other litigation.
 In light of the inherent uncertainties involved in litigation matters, an adverse outcome in this litigation could materially adversely affect USCF's financial condition.